MSAllen87/cmb-coherence-spectra/README.md

 - TT, EE, and TE angular spectra
 - Comparison with Planck data overlays (if included)

-## Citation
+## Citations
 This code supports the model described in:

-> *Reproducing the CMB and Matter Spectra Without Expansion or Inflation: A Classical Redshift from Scalar Coherence*, M. Shinn, 2025 (submitted to PRL)
+> *Reproducing the CMB and Matter Spectra Without Expansion or Inflation: A Classical Redshift from Scalar Coherence*, M. Shinn, 2025